pacman-project/pacman-demo/README.md

 To run the demonstration software
 * `./GolemDemoTrajectory GolemDemoTrajectoryRobotEddie.xml`

-Wait for all the controllers to be initialized e.g, the KIT Head will start moving When the graphical interface appears you should be able to run the configured trajectories.
+Wait for all the controllers to be initialized e.g, the KIT Head will start moving.
+When the graphical interface appears you should be able to run the configured trajectories.
-* Press the `SPACE key` to see the available trajectories
+* Press the `SPACE Key` to see the available trajectories
 * Type the trajectory number: 1(Low velocity), 2(Low velocity) or 3(High velocity)
-* Press the `ENTER key` to start the trajectory
+* Press the `ENTER Key` to start the trajectory

 To run the server